yousef-yaghoubi/tarkhineh/README.md

 ## 🛠️Technologies Used

 🍞 **Next.js**: A React framework for building modern web applications with SSR (Server-Side Rendering) and Static Site Generation. ⚡
+🎨 **Tailwind CSS**: A utility-first CSS framework for building custom designs rapidly and responsively.
 🖼️ **SVGR**: Converts SVG files into React components for better scalability and customization.
 📱 **shadcn/ui**: A UI library for implementing mobile menus with accordion functionality.
 📡 **React Query**: Powerful asynchronous state management and server-state caching.